ansys/pymapdl/docs/source/mapdl_commands/index.rst

 MAPDL Commands
 ==============
 This section gives an overview of the classic MAPDL commands that have been wrapped pythonically via PyMapdl.
-Not all commands have been wrapped, most notably there are a variety of commands that are not supported natively or only have partial support within PyMAPDL.
+Most commands have been wrapped, but there are a few commands that are not supported natively or only have partial support within PyMAPDL.
+See :ref:`ref_unsupported_commands` for more details.

 *******
 Session